rxwen/codex.nvim/README.md

 ## Community Extensions

-The following are third-party community extensions that complement claudecode.nvim. **These extensions are not affiliated with Coder and are maintained independently by community members.** We do not ensure that these extensions work correctly or provide support for them.
+The following are third-party community extensions that complement codex.nvim. **These extensions are not affiliated with Coder and are maintained independently by community members.** We do not ensure that these extensions work correctly or provide support for them.

 ### 🔍 [claude-fzf.nvim](https://github.com/pittcat/claude-fzf.nvim)

-Integrates fzf-lua's file selection with claudecode.nvim's context management:
+Integrates fzf-lua's file selection with codex.nvim's context management:

 - Batch file selection with fzf-lua multi-select
 - Smart search integration with grep → Claude